April 13, 2015

-The Italian design legend considers the more favorable effects that the world’s financial crisis has had on luxury design.
+An Italian design legend considers the positive effects that the world’s financial crisis has had on luxury design.

 In recent years, Piero Lissoni has shifted his considerable talents towards new international markets, including Miami.
 Pictured here is the Paraiso development on Biscayne Bay, where construction on Lissoni’s ONE Paraiso Tower broke ground in December.

 The disastrous results of the global economic meltdown cannot be exaggerated, but it is too easy to view the state of affairs in which design now finds itself in a wholly negative light.
 In fact, the last several years have been a period of productive innovation for manufacturers, developers, and designers willing to extend their reach into unfamiliar territories.

 Before 2008, the design world had a fixed center—Italy.
 For most of the second half of the twentieth century, the country that produced the likes of Giò Ponti and Michele De Lucchi was synonymous with quality design and cultivated consumption.
 When you look at Italian design, however, it isn’t possible to simply discuss the work of Italian designers.
 In Italy, the manufacturers are the other half of the equation—they are responsible for nurturing and taking a chance on new, younger talents while also upholding the legacy of classic Italian design.